oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 ## Assumptions

 - Where data for any Microsoft service does not reside in Australia this has been explicitly called out.
-- Agencies can provide collateral for custom branding.
+- Organisations can provide collateral for custom branding.

 ## Office 365 Organisation